 Photo Établis François

-The Wolfcraft clamp has a jaw that can be easily removed by means of a push-button (arrow), which allows it to be reversed to work as a spreader (see photo gallery).
-All that is required is to mount this jaw at the other end of the stem.
+The Wolfcraft clamp has a jaw easily removable by means of a push-button (arrow), which allows it to be reversed to work as a spreader (see photo gallery).
+All what is required is to mount this jaw at the other end of the stem.

 When this jaw is removed, doesn’t the rest look like a woodworker’s clamp?
 And is it possible, by chance, that the stem could be inserted into the workbench holes (ø 20 mm)?
 Well yes!
 It just fits!
 And I even think it was studied for; but the manufacturer doesn’t mention it!